Criminal Justice Technology A.A.S.

 Emphasis is on criminal justice systems, criminology, juvenile justice, criminal and constitutional law, investigative principles, ethics, and community relations.
 Additional studies may include issues and concepts of government, counseling, communications, computers, and technology.

 Employment opportunities exist in a variety of local, state, and federal law enforcement, corrections, and security fields.
-Examples include police officer, deputy sheriff, county detention officer, state trooper, intensive probation/parole surveillance officer, correctional officer, and loss prevention specialist.
+Examples include police officers, deputy sheriffs, county detention officers, state troopers, intensive probation/parole surveillance officers, correctional officers, and loss prevention specialists.

 Contact: